ShashwatAnalyst/portfolio.1.0/README.md

 ## 🤝 Contributing

 Feel free to fork this project and customize it for your own use.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👤 Contact